itpp-labs/misc-addons/web_tour_extra/README.rst

 Extra features for tours:

 * Fixes issue with running Tour in specific backend page.
 For example, without this module it's impossible to start Tour from ``/web#id=3&view_type=form&model=res.partner``, the hash will be cleaned and Tour begins from ``/web#`` page.
+* To launch again tutorial current url must be edited.
+For example add ?debug=1.